TUM-DAML/seml/examples/README.md

 ### `seml` block
 The `seml` block is required for every experiment.
 It has to contain the following values:
-   - `db_collection`: Name of the MongoDB collection to save the experiment information to
    - `executable`: Name of the Python script containing the experiment Optionally, it can contain
    - `conda_environment`: Name of the Anaconda virtual environment; will be loaded before the experiment is executed.